Best Foods to Eat While Hiking

 - Enjoy something fresh: When choosing food for day hikes, you are not limited to non-perishable foods as you may be on a multi-day hiking trip.
 Bring along fresh fruits or vegetables as well as cheese for a fast and refreshing trail snack or enjoy your favorite sandwich for lunch.

 - Keep it cool: For shorter or less challenging day hikes, you may choose to bring a small cooler for even more hiking food options.
 Enjoy cold pasta salad, a refreshing beverage or other perishable foods when you bring a cooler and ice pack.
+Alternatively, if you are carrying a day pack with a hydration bladder, try putting ice in the bladder and sticking your cold food in the same compartment.
+You’ll find it plenty cold by the time you break it out.

 - Bring a little extra: Determine how much food and water to pack based on how long and how strenuous the hike is and then pack a little bit extra.
 You will be exerting energy all day, so be prepared with enough water and snacks to keep your body fueled.